Expressions metadata

 The key idea is to add "metadata" to certain expressions that would be preserved

 throughout the transformations.
-More concretely, ColumnReference
+More concretely, ColumnReferences

 already have

-field.
+a Metadata field.
 So far, it has not been used in our code.
 We propose

 re-defining what this field is, without changing the object model.

-Specifically, we suggest introducing an IExpressionMetadata
+Specifically, we suggest introducing an IExpressionMetadata interface

 and several metadata types implementing it.
 The key-value pairs in

-would be mappings nameof(T) => SerializedObjectOfTypeT
+ColumnReference.Metadata would be mappings nameof(T) => SerializedObjectOfTypeT.

 What it would look like

-might as well be empty to be as generic as possible.
+The IExpressionMetadata might as well be empty to be as generic as possible.

 The usage would be something like